Interested in Using the Systems Change Tracking Tool?

 Designed to transform hospital-like institutions that approach elders as medical patients into communities, nursing home comprehensive culture change initiatives are the definition of radical change.
 Staff are trained and coached to not only provide medical and supportive services, but also on how to consistently prioritize resident choice and quality of life.
 Although over the last four decades significant work to develop approaches that foster a person-centered model of care have been designed, little has been done to measure the effectiveness or standardize different culture change protocols.

-Altarum’s Center for Eldercare Improvement (CEI) is committed to implementing, evaluating, and advocating for best practices that ensure quality of life in old age.
+Altarum’s Delivery Systems Transformation team is committed to implementing, evaluating, and advocating for best practices that ensure quality of life in old age.
 To advance the work on person-centered care we developed the Systems Change Tracking ToolSM (SCTT).
 A uniquely purpose-designed QI instrument that allows all members of the nursing home staff, from administrators through care aides and household staff to track their accomplishments and challenges implementing person-centered care over time.
 By completing and reflecting on the SCTT regularly, staff understand more clearly where they are moving the needle on person-centeredness and how they can make culture change a reality for their residents.

 The need for more person-centeredness in the nursing home sector has become starkly clear during the COVID-19 pandemic.
 Nursing homes nationwide struggled not only to curb high rates of morbidity and mortality, but also with significant resident decline and premature death directly traceable to social isolation and loneliness.
 As residences where 1.3 million elders live their final years, those in public health are called to refine and amplify practices and protocols that can be used to enhance residents’ quality of life.
 With the further benefit of making the job of care aides more rewarding.